stephanie-newsuk/notes/Modules/Config.runtime.ts.md

 - the cookie (ID card) allows you to get your user data (personal file) from the lambda (the secure office)

 ## Tasks
-- [ ] // TODO: Add notes for the rest of the file outside of the lambda function and load runtime config.

 ## Ideas for Improvement